Skip to main content

 External impact and engagement

-See also media work under my "media" tab.
+I post as @witchesetc (Twitter) and @witchesetcinsta (Instagram).
+For media work see my "media" tab.
 My agent is Joanna Swainson at Hardman and Swainson.

 Contribution to discipline